Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 If the laptop is stolen or tampered with, the data is already encrypted and useless.

-This is used commonly within cloud enviroments.
+This is used commonly within cloud environments.
 Even if someone could find and access the base storage device, they can't do anything with it.

 - Only one entity involved